mlubinsky/mlubinsky.github.com/biology/README.md

  Some genes provide the information needed to make an enormous variety of different proteins that perform assorted functions important to life, while other sections of DNA have regulatory functions.

 It has turned out that most diseases are affected by hundreds of genes,

+Protein-coding genes make up just 1.5% of our genome, the rest includes a lot of what is thought to be useless junk with no discernible function.
+But it also contains regulatory sequences that control when, where and how our genes are used.
+We need to identify these if we’re ever to predict how a genome leads to a living, breathing organism.
+The technology for doing that is being developed, and the ENCODE project – the Encyclopaedia of DNA elements – has put it to good use, compiling a catalogue of the various regulatory sequences in our own genome.
+But ENCODE involved 442 scientists intensely running experiments for a decade, and even its unprecedented catalogue is incomplete.
 ```
 https://www.goodreads.com/book/show/25660581-the-deeper-genome